 20 minutes past Taos Junction Bridge brings you to the small artist community of Pilar to link up with Hwy 68.
 Enjoy a cup of coffee or cold drink at the Pilar Yacht Club and Café located at the intersection.
 Take a right onto Hwy 68 and begin your drive right along the Rio Grande!
 You might see our red rafts navigating the Class II-III rapids of the racecourse in the summertime.
 Our outpost is about 10 minutes from Pilar.

 Feel free to swing in and ask about our trips or check out our awesome t-shirt selection for a souvenir.
-If you’re feeling hungry you can pop across the street to the Blue Heron Brewery for a pizza and a beer.
+Looking for a full-day adventure?
+Check out our full-day Rio Grande rafting trip.
+If not and you’re feeling hungry you can pop across the street to the Blue Heron Brewery for a pizza and a beer.
 Otherwise, continue down the meandering road for a glass of wine at Vivac, or Black Mesa a few minutes away.
 The small community of Dixon is a short detour from Hwy 68 and offers a deli and local produce selection.

 Experience Art and Culture